Flame Sensing – The Basics

-There are many ways to “prove flame” we are focusing on the flame sensing rod method here.
+There are many ways to “prove flame” we are focusing on the flame sensing rod (Flame rectification) method here.

 Here are the facts-

-Flame sensing rods, also know as flame rectifier rods or flame rectification rods are commonplace in modern hot surface and ISI (intermittent spark ignition) gas-fired appliances.
+Flame sensing rods, also known as flame rectifier rods or flame rectification rods are commonplace in modern hot surface and ISI (intermittent spark ignition) gas-fired appliances.

 These flame sensing rods are “dumb” devices.
 They do not generate potential (volts) or current (amps), their predecessor the thermocouple (seen in standing pilot systems) does generate a potential itself which is often the source of the confusion.

 A flame sensing rod is a piece of metal with a ceramic insulator that keeps it from grounding out.
 That is all.
 However, because it is conducting in the Millionths of an amp (microamp) a lot can go wrong with it that a normal electrical component wouldn’t have any issue with.
 Tolerances are tight so small factors make a big difference.

 Flame sensors fail when: